44th Infantry Division "Cremona": Corsica

 On 8 November 1942 Allied forces landed in French North Africa and Germany and Italy reacted by occupying Vichy France.
 On 11 November 1942 the Cremona was ferried from Sardinia to southern Corsica, while its sister division Friuli was ferried from Livorno to northern Corsica.
 The two divisions, together with the 225th Coastal Division and 226th Coastal Division, were assigned to the Armed Forces Command Corsica / VII Army Corps.
 On Corsica the Cremona had its headquarter in Ajaccio.

 After the Armistice of Cassibile was announced on 8 September 1943 the Italian forces and French partisans on Corsica fought the German Sturmbrigade Reichführer-SS, 90th Panzergrenadier Division, and Italian XXII Paratroopers Battalion/ 184th Infantry Regiment "Nembo", which had crossed over from Sardinia and retreated through Corsica towards the harbor of Bastia in the island's north.

 On 13 September elements of the Free French 4th Moroccan Mountain Division landed in Ajaccio to support the Italian efforts to stop the 30,000 retreating German troops, but during the night of 3-4 October the last German units were evacuated from Bastia leaving behind 700 dead and 350 POWs.
 After the end of operations on Corsica the Cremona was transferred with all other Italian units from Corsica to Sardinia.
-On November 1943 90th CC.NN.
-Legion was renamed as 321st Infantry Regiment "Cremona".
+On 15 November 1943, the 90th CC.NN.
+Legion was renamed 321st Infantry Regiment "Cremona".